-A clean pet is a healthy pet, and if you are committed taking care of it, then you must maintain cleaning them on a regular basis.
+A clean pet is a healthy pet.
+If you are committed to taking care of it, then you must clean them and their environment on a regular basis.
 Their surroundings are even more important, especially if your pet is living in a cage.
-You’re running the risk of exposing your pet to bacterial growth, fungal infections, and some nasty diseases if you don’t keep it clean.
+You’re running the risk of exposing your guinea pig to bacterial growth, fungal infections, and some nasty diseases if you don’t keep it clean.

 There are a couple of reasons why you shouldn’t bathe your pet guinea pigs often: